vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 To be more concrete, I'm planning to target the following with work:

 * I will be work-focused on Monday, Tuesday, and Thursday, though I might still take out time for time-sensitive personal chores.
-I expect to average at least 3 focused hours per day for these three days.
+I aim to spend at least 2 focused hours per day on average over these three days; however, in many cases I may end up spending way more than 2 hours on one of the days and less on others.

 * I will try to be responsive on Slack and work email on Wednesday and Friday.
 I expect that *de facto* I'll end up spending 30-60 minutes